patriciogonzalezvivo/glsl-pipeline/package/README.md

 yarn
 ```

-Once installed, you can test/build the demo like this:
+Once installed, you can test the demo like this:

 ```sh
 # to run demo dev for React examples